 under-the-hood details.
 For example, the underlying type system,

 memory management, evaluation rules, call stacks, and more.
 After

-you're done writing a compiler, you'll have a much greater awareness
+you're done writing a compiler, you'll never look at a programming

 - Python Since you'll be writing a compiler in Python,